revelationiiest-cst/BrainDead2K26/README.md

 <img width="1920" height="520" alt="NB Banner" src="https://github.com/user-attachments/assets/81016c7b-92b2-4a4f-b769-89a567973996" />

 🚀 **Exciting News!** Revelation 2K26 is back, proudly presented by the Department of Computer Science and Technology, IIEST Shibpur.
-This year, we are thrilled to collaborate with multiple leading product-based companies eager to recruit top talent from our major technical events.

 🎉 Don’t miss this opportunity to showcase your skills, stand out, and secure your future in the tech world!
 **See you at Revelation 2K26!**